 You find articles or article citations in databases.
 The ones listed below will have articles or article citations that are most relevant to this class.
 Please note that if we do not have the article you need you can request it via Interlibrary Loan, a free service.
 Never pay for an article as a student!

-IMPORTANT: In the databases below you'll see this button: find it button or this text: Full Text – Wright State.
+IMPORTANT: In the databases below you'll see this button: or this text: Full Text – Wright State.
 If you don't see a link to the full text of the article, click on the Find It button!
 It will open a new window or tab in your browser and it will show you if we have the full text of the article through one of our other online databases or if we have the journal that your article is from in print.

 How would you find the full text for the following citation?
 This happens most frequently when you look in the footnotes or bibliography of an article--this is a great way to find other sources on your topic as well.